gillesdandrea/storybook/code/addons/a11y/README.md

 # Storybook Accessibility Addon

 The @storybook/addon-a11y package provides accessibility testing for Storybook stories.
-It uses axe-core to run the tests.
+It supports two accessibility testing engines:

+- **axe-core** (default): Industry-standard accessibility testing engine
+- **IBM Equal Access**: IBM's comprehensive accessibility checker

+You can configure which engine to use based on your project's requirements.

 ## Getting Started